-A company that repacks/refills a mixture by transferring it from one container to another (and either keeps or modifies the content of the original label) is performing activities that qualify as downstream user activities according to CLP.
-This company is therefore a duty holder for the purposes of Annex VIII.
-This is the case even if the company does not perform any other activity with the mixture (e.g. no changes in the composition).
-As the company is placing a mixture on the market which is chemically identical to the one of their supplier, they may decide to request the supplier to make the submission on their behalf (a contractual agreement would be needed).
-Alternatively, the company that repackages mixtures must make a separate submission.
-This company can possibly use the same UFI as the supplier.
-Alternatively they could generate their own UFI and refer to the supplier's UFI as a constituent of the mixtire (i.e. 100% MiM).
-In both cases the company placing the mixture on the market (i.e. in the new package) remains responsible for the submitted information (i.e. the duty holder) even if in the first case the entity making the actual submission would be a different party (i.e. the supplier).
+A company that repacks/refills a mixture by transferring it from one container to another (and either keeps or modifies the content of the original label) is performing activities that qualify as downstream user activity according to CLP.
+This re-packaging company is therefore a duty holder for the purposes of Annex VIII and Article 45.
+This is the case even if the re-packaging company does not perform any other activity with the mixture (e.g. no changes in the composition).

-18 Please, note that other obligations under CLP may also apply.

-19 Please note that CLP does not apply to mixtures which are subject to customs supervision, provided that they do not undergo any treatment or processing, and which are in temporary storage, or in a free zone or free warehouse with a view to re-exportation, or in transit (Article 1(2)(b).

-3.1.1.1 Obligations and supply chain

-[N.B: This section has been removed from the final version 1 of the Guidance and will be elaborated following the conclusion of the ongoing discussion.
-The Guidance will be updated accordingly]
+As the company is placing a mixture on the market which is chemically identical to the one of their supplier, they may decide to request that their supplier makes a submission on their behalf (a contractual agreement would be needed).
+This will not only alleviate the administrative burden for the repackaging company, but it will also resolve the issue where the repackaging company often does not have access to the full compositional and related hazard information.

+However, where their supplier does not include the information from the repackaging company in his notification, then they must make a separate submission themselves.
+The repackaging company can use the same UFI as the supplier, or alternatively, they can generate their own UFI.
+In both cases, the known components should be indicated and the product can be specified as consisting of 100% of the supplier's UFI (final repackaged mixture = 100% supplier's UFI as MiM).

+It is important to note that even in cases where this information is submitted by their supplier (under contract), the repackaging company, as the duty holder under Article 45, remains responsible for the information submitted.

-3.1.2 Activities not leading to submission obligations according to Annex VIII
+3.1.2 Activities leading to submission obligations according to Article 4(10)